perimetral/proxymanager/README.md

 Independent on method of getting proxy list, they must be in format `HOST:PORT` divided by splitter which is configurable.

-You are free to use this file to update proxy list instead of refreshing it, because of new values will be appended to database instead of rewriting existing values (excluding cases of same `HOST:PORT` in which it will be just skipped).
+You are free to use `manager.js` for updating proxy list instead of refreshing it, because of new values will be appended to database instead of rewriting existing values (excluding cases of same `HOST:PORT` in which it will be just skipped).
 To clear proxy list just remove database file (see below to know where to find it).

-For listening for requests just use `listen.js` without arguments.
+To listen for requests just use `listen.js` without arguments.
 After running, it will listen for any HTTP connections at port which is configured and proxy all of connections to proxies from list which is defined by using `manager.js`.
 Notice `listen.js` will automatically refresh proxy list as long as there will be inactive ones in it.

 ### Configuration
 Simply edit **config.js** as you need.